EdKingscote/rundeck-plugin-aws-ec2-ice-node-execution/README.md

 	/tmp/motd
 	Copied: /tmp/motd

+## IAM Policies

+The user will need to have the EC2InstanceConnect Permissions Policy

+## EC2 Node Source Configuration

+When using the AWS EC2 Node Resources Node Source, the following should be included in the Mapping Params to map the AWS instance ID to the hostname.

+`hostname.selector=instanceId`

 ## Docker

 An example Dockerfile is provided to install the AWS CLI v2 on the latest base Rundeck container from Dockerhub.